m-yi/shiny-viz_hospital-compare/README.md

 ## 'What Kind of Picture Do Hospital Ratings Paint?'

-* an exploratory visualization app for hospital ratings
+* an exploratory visualization app for US hospital ratings
 * my introduction to Shiny

 ## Collaboration